gajus/cluster-map/README.md

 # cluster-map

-Abstracts execution of tasks in parallel using node cluster.
+Abstracts execution of tasks in parallel using [Node.js cluster](https://nodejs.org/api/cluster.html).

+It is a high level abstraction around a common pattern used to delegate a list of tasks to the workers.

 ## API

+`createClusterMap` function is used to create `createMap` map function.
+The created function operates using the instance of `cluster` used to create it. `createMap` function is used to execute tasks in parallel using Node.js cluster.

 ```js
 import {